ncatlab/nlab-content/pages/0/9/8/1/1890/content.md

 & TA \ar{ddr}{\cong} \ar{ddl}[swap]{\cong} \\ \\
 1 \otimes TA \ar{rr}{t_{1,A}} && T(1\otimes A)
 \end{tikzcd}

-+-- {: .query}
-  I think it only plays well with the left unitor?
-=--

 "Consecutive applications of strength commute" (and play well with the [[associators]]):
 \begin{tikzcd}[%